Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 - The two numbers that were used as public input to the `BaseCalculatorCircuit` circuit.
 - The sum of the two numbers that were used as public input to the `BaseCalculatorCircuit` circuit.

-The siutation is not so clear when `BaseCalculatorCircuitProof` proof is passed as a private input to the `RecursiveCalculatorCircuit.add()` method?
+The situation is not so clear when `BaseCalculatorCircuitProof` proof is passed as a private input to the `RecursiveCalculatorCircuit.add()` method?
 What exactly does the verifier see in the `RecursiveCalculatorCircuit.add()` method?
 Can the verifier extract the public input to the `BaseCalculatorCircuitProof` proof that was provided to it as a private input?
 Or is it only able to see the public output of the `BaseCalculatorCircuitProof`?

 It's important to note that the entity executing `RecursiveCalculatorCircuit.add()` is both the prover and the verifier, because they are verifying a zkSNARK proof that was passed to it as a private input, and the prover, because they are generating a zkSNARK proof